mythitorium/pyrinth/README.md

-Rintheon
+Swagrinth
 =====

-Rintheon is a API wrapper for Modrinth, written in Python
+Swagrinth is a API wrapper for Modrinth, written in Python

 Current Status: In development, Unusable